Frequently Asked Questions

 The authorized person is the person indicated by the Patient in the statement filled out in person by the Patient at the Direct Registration or a person with notarized authorization.

 Test results are also available in the e-Reservation system after logging into "My Account".
-To do this, you must activate your account in direct registration.
+To do this, you need to activate your account in direct registration.

 Why shouldn't results from two different labs be compared?